Efficiently Learning Branching Networks for Multitask Algorithmic Reasoning: Our Approach

 Next, we search for a branching network via a top-down procedure.
 The algorithm begins with a single network with one module per layer.
-Starting at $l=1$, tasks are grouped into $k_1$ clusters, creating $k_1$ modules.
+Starting at $l=1$, suppose that tasks are grouped into $k_1$ clusters.
+This creates $k_1$ modules at layer $1$.
 If $k_1 = 2$, tasks are split into two groups, denoted as $S_{1}$ and $S_{2}$.
 The procedure continues recursively: Each group is further split at the next layer.
 If both are split into two groups, the second layer then contains four modules, denoted as $S_{3}$, $S_{4}$, $S_{5}$, and $S_{6}$.
 This continues until layer $L$.
 The full procedure is in Algorithm \ref{alg_building_branching_network}.

-In terms of running time, at each layer, the algorithm takes $O(n)$ time to find a partitioning, since the union of sets is at most $n$.
+In terms of running time, at each layer the algorithm takes $O(n)$ time to find a partition, since the union of the sets is at most $n$.
 In total, Algorithm \ref{alg_building_branching_network} takes $O(nL)$ time.
 Regarding memory usage, suppose the last layer contains $k$ clusters, and at each layer, the number of clusters grows by a constant factor $a$.
-Then the total number of nodes in the tree is roughly $\sum_{i=0}^{L-1} a^i = \frac{k - 1} {k^{1/L} - 1} \le k$, where $a^{L-1} \approx k$.
+Then the total number of nodes in the tree is roughly $\sum_{i=0}^{L-1} a^i = \frac{k^{L/(L-1)} - 1} {k^{1/(L-1)} - 1}$, where $a^{L-1} \approx k$.

-Let the running time for training a single $L$-layer network on one task be $T$, with memory usage $B$.
-In summary, our algorithm runs in time $nLT$ and uses $\frac{kB} L$ memory to store the network.
-For comparison, training a separate network for each task (i.e., single task learning) takes $nT$ time and requires $nB$ memory to store $n$ models.
-A mixture of experts with $k$ networks takes $knT$ time and $kB$ memory.
+Let the running time for training a single $L$-layer network on a single task be $T$, and the memory usage be $B$.
+In summary, our algorithm runs in time $nLT$ and uses approximately $\frac{kB} L$ memory to store the network.
+For comparison, training a separate network for each task (i.e., single-task learning) requires $nT$ time and $nB$ memory to store $n$ models.
+A mixture-of-experts architecture with $k$ networks requires $knT$ time and $kB$ memory.
 Task affinity grouping \cite{fifty2021efficiently} with fully-computed affinity scores takes $n^2T$ time and $kB$ memory.
 LearningToBranch \cite{guo2020learning} takes $k^LnT$ time and uses $nB$ memory since it trains with $n$ modules per layer.
 This comparison is summarized in Table \ref{tab_related_works_comparison}.

 \begin{remark} Our approach does not assume that tasks exhibit hierarchical dependencies.
 The branching design applies when tasks exhibit various levels of similarity, where more similar tasks share more layers, and dissimilar tasks share fewer.
-The procedure can handle any type of task dependencies in principle.
+The procedure can, in principle, handle any type of task dependencies.